Coevolution of Intracluster Light and Brightest Cluster Galaxies: Correlation between ICL components and cluster properties

 \subsection{Completed mergers component}

-The mean stellar mass fraction of the completed mergers component of the ICL is $0.44 \pm 0.18$, so we select clusters outside of one standard deviation, giving 24 clusters with mass fraction $> 0.62$ and 24 clusters with $< 0.26$.
+The mean stellar mass of the completed mergers component of the ICL is $44 \pm 18$ {per cent}; thus, we selected clusters outside of one standard deviation, giving 24 clusters with mass $> 62$ {per cent} and 24 clusters with $< 26$ {per cent}.
 Clusters with a high percentage of stellar mass coming from completed mergers in the ICL were less likely to be disturbed than those with a low percentage.
 17 per cent (4/24) of the upper selection were disturbed, and 29 per cent (7/24) of the lower selection.
 Both selections were equally likely to be relaxed, with 29 per cent (7/24) relaxed clusters, while the upper selection was more likely to be in an intermediate state, 54 per cent (13/24), compared to 42 per cent (10/24).
 The relationship with concentration is the reverse of the surviving component.
 The upper selection had a concentration of $6.8 \pm 1.1$, and the lower selection, $5.3 \pm 1.2$.
 While the differences are within uncertainties, this suggests that more highly concentrated clusters are more evolved and, consequently, completed mergers make up a larger percentage of the ICL.
 The fraction with a higher percentage of completed merger material in the ICL had a more recent major merger, at $4.1 \pm 3$ Gyr ago.
 In contrast, the lower fraction had an earlier major merger $8.2 \pm 4.1$ Gyr ago.
+Clusters with a high fraction of completed mergers in the ICL are more evolved because merger material must be accreted at early times for progenitor galaxies to be entirely disrupted by z = 0.
+This would seem to contradict the time since the most recent major merger; however, note that this does not factor in the possibility that clusters with a low fraction of completed merger material are undergoing or are about to undergo a major merger, which is likely for a cluster which has not experienced a major merger for a long time \mbox{\citep[e.g.][]{Amorisco2017}}.